 How to Overcome Kidney Anxiety

 When you experience this level of anxiety over the health of your kidneys, the only true solution is to go to a doctor.
 There are many easy kidney function tests that take seconds and aren't very expensive.
-The kidneys play such an important role in the body that when they're malfunctioning it's often very clear to doctors, who can test urine health and other body functions to let you know if something is wrong.
+The kidneys play such an important role in the body that when they're malfunctioning it's often apparent to doctors, who can test urine health and other body functions to let you know if something is wrong.

-Yet no matter how many times you visit the doctor, there is always going to be that concern that they missed something in the back of your mind.
+No matter how many times you visit the doctor, there is always going to be that concern that they missed something in the back of your mind.
 That's what living with anxiety does to you, which is why you no matter what need to make sure that you are addressing your anxiety as well.